Travel.State.Gov >

 Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the U.S. Embassy in Kenya for assistance.

 Tourism: No formal tourism industry infrastructure exists in Somalia.
 Tourists participate in activities at their own risk.
-Emergency response and subsequent appropriate medical treatment are not available in-country.
+Emergency response and subsequent appropriate medical treatment are not available in Somalia.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
-See our webpage for more information on insurance providers for overseas coverage.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 You may be taken in for questioning by the police if unable to produce an acceptable form of identification.
 Convictions for possessing, using, or trafficking in illegal drugs result in long prison sentences and heavy fines.